 Grégory Mermoud

-AI/ML Distinguished Engineer at Cisco | Computer Scientist | Innovator | Engineering Leader
+Professor at HES-SO Valais | Former Distinguished Engineer at Cisco | Computer Scientist | Innovator | Industry Leader

 Highlights